liamc1994/docs/docs/general-How-can-I-pay-.md

 ## What currencies can I pay in?

 You can pay in British Pounds (GBP), US Dollars (USD) and Euros (EUR).
 You will keep paying the price you see on your first invoice, so if you chose Euro, you will keep paying that price in Euro and are not affected by any changes in the currency market.
-[block:callout]
-{
-  "type": "info",
-  "title": "A special case: discounts",
+> **A special case: discounts**
-  "body": "Some discounts only apply for the initial invoice.
-This means that you will pay a discounted price for the first invoice, and the full price for subsequent invoices."
+> Some discounts only apply for the initial invoice.
+This means that you will pay a discounted price for the first invoice, and the full price for subsequent invoices.
-}
-[/block]

 ## Do you charge automatically?